 Preparing for New Partners

-If you plan to introduce a new partner to your child’s life, it is important to be prepared as this could affect your child’s emotional stability and cause tension with the other parent.
+If you plan to introduce a new partner to your child’s life, it is important to be prepared as this could affect your child’s emotional development and stability and cause tension with the other parent.
 Specifically, you should communicate with your ex-partner about your intentions and try to address their concerns.
 It is also essential to take things slowly and not rush into introducing your child to a new partner.